About

 climatemeteorologicalsolarweather

-The data are part of the 2022 Modeling Platform used to support regulatory actions and technical analyses conducted by the EPA's Office of Air Quality Planning and Standards.
+The data are part of the 2022 Modeling Platform used to support regulatory actions and technical analyses conducted by the EPA's Office of State Air Partnerships (OSAP).
 Specifically, this data includes Weather Research and Forecasting Model (v4.4.2) conducted at a 12-km resolution over the Continental United States (12US).
 MCIP-processed files and wrfcamx-processed (12US1 domain) are also available as part of this dataset to assist in the use of emissions processing and photochemical modeling.
-These files may be used in downstream applications to generate emissions, photochemical ...
+These files may be used in downstream applications to generate emissions, photochemical mode...

 earth observationmeteorologicalnatural resourceweather